OPRAH'S DEAD SON

 "I do," she says.

-The path widens into a meadow with the autumn remnants of wild flowers hanging down their heads like Tom Dooley.
-The Great Smoky Mountains loom up in a mist toward North Carolina, far beyond the trees behind the house at the back of the meadow.
-Blue smoke from the fireplace pours from the stone chimney into the blue, blue sky.
-Isaac gives up on leaves and takes off, running as well as he's thus far figured out how to run, toward his grandfather's front porch.
+The path widens into a meadow filled with the remains of wild flowers gone to seed.
+The Great Smoky Mountains loom up in a mist over toward North Carolina, far, far beyond the trees behind Abraham's dad's house.
+Smoke pours from the stone chimney into the blue, blue sky.
+Isaac gives up on leaves and takes off, running as well as he knows how to run, toward his grandfather's front porch.
 They've been there before, plenty of times; winter, spring, summer and fall.
-Abraham sings softly through her hair, into her left ear:
+Abraham sings softly through her hair, into her left ear.
+His voice is still deep and gravelly, still thrills her the way it did when she first heard it on the phone in math class a million years ago:

 "...Every rock and rill, every distant hill,